Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wentworth Falls has 69 active public transport stops offering a mix of train and bus services.
 These stops are served by 26 different routes that together facilitate 1,046 weekly passenger trips.
-The transport accessibility is rated good with residents on average located 295 meters from the nearest stop.
+Residents enjoy good transport accessibility, with an average distance of 295 meters to the nearest stop.

-There are an average of 149 trips per day across all routes, which translates to about 15 weekly trips per individual stop.
+Service frequency stands at 149 daily trips across all routes, translating to roughly 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport